 Kriss Nichol, aged 71.
-Kriss is a writer and long-serving Autumn Voices staff member.
-You can also read a little more about her on our team page.
+Kriss is a writer and long-serving Autumn Voices staff and steering group member.
+You can also read a little more about her on our steering group page.

 Tell us 4 important facts about yourself: